elastic/k8s-integration-infra/README.md

    User can select if they want their cluster to be monitored by either metricbeat/filebeat or elastic-agent in standalone mode by setting the appropriate values in variables `deployBeat`, `deployAgent`.
    Both options can be used.
 7. `terraform apply`
-8. Configure `kubectl` by running `gcloud container clusters get-credentials <cluster-name> --zone us-central1-c --project elastic-observability`
+8. Configure `kubectl` by running `gcloud container clusters get-credentials <cluster-name> --zone europe-west1 --project elastic-obs-integrations-dev`
    The correct command can be obtained from Kubernetes Engine in GCP.
 9. Check the cluster `kubectl get node`, `kubectl get pod -A`